Grimmscorpp/qparse/README.md

-# query-parser
+# qparse
-A lightweight URL query parsing utility
+A URL query parser and reserializer